yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 Returns `(err, upper_bound)`:

 - `err`: Error string if the preview fails; otherwise, `nil`.
-- `upper_bound`: If the preview fails and it's because exceeds the maximum upper bound, return this bound; otherwise, `nil`.
+- `upper_bound`: If the preview fails, and it's because exceeds the maximum upper bound, return this bound; otherwise, `nil`.

 This function is only available in the async context.